-Your thyroid gland, which is located in the middle of your lower neck and is shaped like a butterfly, regulates your body’s metabolism.
-In simple terms, the thyroid gland affects energy levels and heart rate.
-You can have an underactive thyroid, which is called hypothyroidism, or an overactive thyroid, which is called hyperthyroid.
-Here’s what you need to know about symptoms of thyroid problems.
+Your thyroid gland, located in the middle of your lower neck and shaped like a butterfly, regulates your body’s metabolism.
+The thyroid gland affects energy levels and heart rate.
+You can have an underactive thyroid, which is called hypothyroidism, or an overactive thyroid, called hyperthyroid.

-An undiagnosed thyroid problem, whether it’s underactive or overactive, puts people at risk for cardiovascular diseases, osteoporosis, and infertility.
+An undiagnosed thyroid problem, whether it’s underactive or overactive, puts people at risk for heart disease, osteoporosis, and infertility.
 Hypothyroidism and hyperthyroidism affect both men and women.
-However, women are five times more likely than men to develop a thyroid problem, and one out of every eight women will develop a thyroid disorder during her lifetime.
+Women, however, are five times more likely than men to develop a thyroid problem, and one out of every eight women will develop a thyroid disorder during her lifetime.

 Symptoms of thyroid problems

 Hypothyroidism occurs when your body doesn’t produce enough thyroid hormone.

 - Extreme fatigue.
 You feel like you could sleep all day, even if you had a full eight hours of sleep at night.